 For this reason, we don’t want you to stretch your protein % too high too fast.
 You only need to get more aggressive if you stop seeing results for a week or two.

-These incremental changes are intentionally designed to limit excessive hunger and rebound binging and allow some more room to move later if you need to keep dialling things in.
+These incremental changes are intentionally designed to limit excessive hunger and rebound binging and allow more room to move later if you need to keep dialling things in.

 Are Carbs Better or Worse Than Fat?